Skillz4Killz/slash-manager/src/README.md

 # Slash Manager

-This is clean, minimalistic, and easy to use interface for managing slash commands.
+This is a clean, minimalistic, and easy to use interface for managing slash commands.

 # How To Use